MomsFriendlyDevCo/Momsronomicon/README.md

 --------------
 After experimenting with a variety of different project layouts we have found that the following works quite well for NodeJS projects:

 The project tree breakdown is listed below.
-For each path an 'edit chance' is given (i.e. the possibilty of the developer needing to change the contents of that directory) and a breif description.
+For each path an 'edit chance' is given (i.e. the possibility of the developer needing to change the contents of that directory) and a brief description.

 | Path                                                | Edit chance | Description |
 |-----------------------------------------------------|:-----------:| ------------|